vegaprotocol/documentation/docs/concepts/trading-framework/fees-rewards.md

 :::

 ### Reward pools
 Reward pools hold the funds that are used to pay out trading rewards, and are funded by participants through transfers.
+Choosing a metric is a matter of transferring assets to the relevant account type, which then contributes to the reward pool for the metric.

 At the end of each epoch, all reward pools will be emptied and their funds allocated to users proportionally based on the reward metric defined for each pool.

 It is up to individual users to transfer funds to the reward pools in order to finance the rewards they want to pay.
 If there is no balance in the reward pool at the end of the epoch, then no rewards will be paid.

 When transferring funds, providing the following information determines that your funds go into the correct reward pool:
 * Reward asset: The asset in which the rewards will be paid
 * Market in scope: The Market ID of the market for which rewards will be calculated
 * Reward metric type: The metric type to be used to calculate the reward

 **Examples**: